RuthlessDrixx/Free-Vision/README.md

 </h3>

 <p align="left">
 Impacts and effects of child abuse can have many consequences for short and long amounts of time.
 A main impact is stress which disrupts early brain development.
-In worse cases, extreme stress may occur, which ccan damage the development of the nervous and immune systems.
+In worse cases, extreme stress may occur, which can damage the development of the nervous and immune systems.</p>

-Long term effects can last for life, increasing the risk of behavioural, physical and mental health problems of adults who were abused as children.
+<p>Long term effects can last for life, increasing the risk of behavioural, physical and mental health problems of adults who were abused as children.
 Signs of child abuse could include:

 <ul>
 <li>depression